 What is Newman in Postman?

-Newman is a CLI (Command line interface) tool which allows you to run a Postman collection directly from the command line.
-According to the official website of Postman, they describe Newman as Newman is a command line Collection Runner for Postman.
+Newman is a CLI (Command-line interface) tool which allows you to run a Postman collection directly from the command line.
+According to the official website of Postman, they describe Newman as a command-line Collection Runner for Postman.
+This makes Postman with Newman a special mix.
 Newman allows you to run collections in the same way they are executed inside a Postman collection runner.
-As we discussed in the above section , continuous integration helps us to combine the different codes and execute tests continuously.
+As we discussed in the above section, continuous integration helps us to combine the different codes and execute tests continuously.
 This amalgam of tests and code is a success due to continuous integration, which in Postman is done by Newman.

 Postman Newman is built to easily integrate it with your build systems and continuous integration server.
 By this feature, developers get a quick feedback on the performance of APIs after their code changes.
 As with the help of Newman, it gets integrated with CI and thereafter if any change is pushed, CI will run the postman collections with Newman.